Aegis Station

 About Aegis Station

-Aegis Station is a civilian orbital infrastructure platform—modular, shielded, and built for long-duration life and operations in space.
+Aegis Station is a civilian orbital infrastructure platform—modular, shielded, and engineered for long-duration life and operations in lunar orbit.

 Aegis Station is not a distant vision.
-It’s a real, buildable platform—and a commercial pathway to sustainable orbital presence.
+It is a buildable platform—and a scalable framework for sustained human presence beyond Earth.

 Why We Updated to 1g